gaboesquivel/about-lift/README.md

 Watch [The ERA of DACs](https://www.youtube.com/watch?v=ClJSLwoBtCc) Keynote video if you are not familiar with this new type of organization.

-# Pura Vida Decentralized Autonomous Community
+# The Pura Vida Decentralized Autonomous Community

 A DAC for people who share the Pura Vida values.